LASpencer/aie-DataStructuresProject/README.txt

 This program plays a 2d platformer.
 The player must make their way to the door on the right side of the screen to win the game.

+A repository for this project can be found at https://github.com/LASpencer/aie-DataStructuresProject

 I. USE
 -------